Thermal Ringdown of a Kerr Black Hole: Overtone Excitation, Fermi-Dirac Statistics and Greybody Factor: Destructive Interference of Excited quasi-normal modes

 We then perform the fitting analysis in the frequency domain by using the unweighted least squares to determine $C_{lmn}$.
 The mismatch in the frequency domain is then obtained by

 To see how well the fit in the frequency domain works, another mismatch is also computed by performing the inverse Fourier transform of $\tilde{h}$ and $\tilde{h}_{\rm QNM}$:

+In the following, we often omit the subscript of $l$ and $m$.
 The Figure \ref{mismatch} shows the mismatches, (a) ${\cal M}$ and (b) $\tilde{\cal M}$, with respect to $t^{\ast}$ and for several harmonics.
 The best-fit values of $t^{\ast}$ obtained for each angular mode\footnote{The definition of the best-fit $t^{\ast}$ in the manuscript is the value at which the mismatch, ${\cal M}$, takes the least value.} should be consistent with each other as $t^{\ast}$ is independent of angular modes.
 One can indeed read that ${\cal M}$ gives the best-fit value of $t^{\ast}$ in the range of $34 \lesssim t^{\ast} \lesssim 36$ for all angular modes we compute (Figure \ref{mismatch}-(a)).
 Also, the range of the best-fit values is well consistent with the result of $\tilde{\cal M}$ (Figure \ref{mismatch}-(b)).
 Figure \ref{mismatch}-(c) implies that the ringdown emission starts when the particle passes the photon sphere whose radius is $r= 2M \left\{1+\cos{[(2/3)\arccos{j}}]\right\}$.
 It is consistent with that the GW ringdown emission is governed by the photon sphere.
 On the other hand, the strain peak of the GW signal is emitted when the particle reaches the vicinity of the outer horizon.

 To see the convergence of the QN-mode fitting with respect to the number of overtones included in the modeling, we compute the mismatch ${\cal M}$ with respect to $n_{\rm max}$ and the result is shown in Figure \ref{convergence_nmax}.
 One can read that for higher harmonics, ${\cal M}$ converges at higher values of $n_{\rm max}$, but at less than $n_{\rm max} = 10$.
 It implies that the higher an angular mode is, the more overtones are excited\footnote{As the GW signal of $(l,m) = (2,2)$ includes a louder orbital signal, it makes the convergence rate of ${\cal M}$ with respect to $n_{\rm max}$ slow and the converged value of ${\cal M}$ for $l=m=2$ is the largest among computed angular modes.}.
 This can be analytically verified by computing the excitation factors \cite{Berti:2006wq,Zhang:2013ksa,Oshita:2021iyn} for higher harmonics and up to higher overtones as the excitation factor quantifies the {\it ease of excitation} of each QN mode\footnote{The most important overtone that has the highest value of the excitation factor is shown in Ref. \cite{Oshita:2021iyn} by computing the excitation factor up to the 20th overtone for various spin parameters.} independent of the source of a GW ringdown, and we will come back to this in our future work.